kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables_Answers.md

     p.ProjectName,
     p.IsActive AS ProjectIsActive,
     CASE
-        WHEN ep.EmployeeID IS NOT NULL THEN 'Currently Assigned' ELSE 'Not Assigned'
+        WHEN ep.e.EmployeeID IS NOT NULL THEN 'Currently Assigned' ELSE 'Not Assigned'
     END AS AssignmentIsActive
 FROM Employees e
 CROSS JOIN Projects p
-LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID AND p.ProjectID = ep.ProjectID
+LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.e.EmployeeID AND p.ProjectID = ep.ProjectID
 WHERE e.IsActive = 1
 ORDER BY e.LastName, p.ProjectName;
 ```